ivan-vasilev/neuralnetworks/README.md

 http://www.iro.umontreal.ca/~lisa/publications2/index.php/publications/show/239 and http://www.cs.toronto.edu/~hinton/absps/guideTR.pdf.

 ###Input data
 Input is provided to the neural network by the trainers via TrainingInputProvider interface.
-Eeach TrainingInputProvider provides training examples in the form of TrainingInputData (and it's main implementation TrainingInputDataImpl).
+Eeach TrainingInputProvider provides training examples in the form of TrainingInputData (default implementation is TrainingInputDataImpl).
 The input can be modified by a list of InputModifiers - for example MeanInputModifier (for subtracting the mean value) and ScalingInputModifier (scaling within a range).
 Currently MnistInputProvider is implemented.